 Using non-steroidal anti-inflammatory drugs to treat arthritis

 Your veterinarian may also suggest your horse takes a course of non-steroidal anti-inflammatory drugs (or NSAID).
-These work to reduce the inflammation, fight any infection and also help to minimize the pain.
-The problem with NSAID though is that they can only be used as a short term treatment and there are a number of side effects.
-While not every horse will suffer side effects they can range from treatable effects such as nausea, diarrhea and loss of appetite to the most serious side effects such as ulcers and problems with the liver and kidneys.
+These work to reduce the inflammation, fight any infection, and also help to minimize the pain.
+The problem with NSAIDs though is that they can only be used as a short-term treatment and there are a number of side effects.
+While not every horse will suffer side effects they can range from treatable effects such as nausea, diarrhea, and loss of appetite to the most serious side effects such as ulcers and problems with the liver and kidneys.

 Arthritis in younger horses

 If your horse isn’t old but still suffers from arthritis then it’s important to find out why he is and what’s causing it.
 A heavy workload, exercising on hard terrain, and not being warmed up properly can all help to increase the trauma a horse’s joints suffer from.
 Exercise boots or bandages can help to support your horse’s joints while you’re working him so using these can certainly ease the pain.

 When it comes to managing arthritis in your horse it’s important to make sure you do the following:

 - Make sure your horse is a healthy weight – It’s important to keep your horse at his ideal weight because if he’s overweight this can put unnecessary stress and strain on the joints.
 Being overweight can also make him less agile which, in turn, will increase his chances of stepping badly and tripping, thus injuring himself.
 If, on the other hand, he’s underweight then his muscles are less likely to be strong enough to fully support his joints.
 Underweight horses are also more likely to have weaker joints.
 If you’re not sure what your horse’s ideal weight should be you can use this handy guide to find out.